ilayda-the-Disc0Queen/statsbomb/README.md

 - The 'view best player' button is only featured in the home matches of the Match Data section, as I felt demonstrating that it worked was more important than doing a similar thing twice.
-Despite this, I'd like to add to the button and include more information abbout why that player (statistically speaking) was the best player of the match.
+Despite this, I'd like to add to the button and include more information about why that player (statistically speaking) was the best player of the match.